saketh242/FA25-IS601855-Module-1-Assignment-Linux-and-GIT-Command-Cheat-Sheet-Saketh-Puramsetti/README.md

 - `git commit -m`: To commit staged changes with a message
 - `git branch`: To create a new branch
 - `git checkout`: To switch branches
+- `git merge`: To merge another branch to current branch